meilerlab/vustruct/doc/RunSingularity.md

 3) Create a ddg Repository directory on your file system.
    DDG calculation results will be archived under this directory, to avoid re-calculations.
-   Place ddg_repo.config in the top level of that directory, and edit one line in file, following the instructions in the template.
+   Place ddg_repo.config in the top level of that directory, and edit just one line in file, by following the instructions in the template.

 4) Create an empty master (parent) parent work directory on your file system.
    - Each variant set, or UDN 'case' will occupy a child directory under this parent.
 It is convenient to point an environment variable to this directory in your .bashrc file.
 We tend to 'export UDN=/our/case_caseparent' in our .bashrc files to accomplish this